hesselonline/sems/README.md

-# GoodWe SEMS Portal Component for Home Assistant
+# GoodWe SEMS Portal MQTT Component for Home Assistant
 Home Assistant component for accessing the GoodWe SEMS Portal API.
-Adapted from https://github.com/TimSoethout/goodwe-sems-home-assistant, which I used for a few months, but altered to use the SEMS API.
+Adapted from https://github.com/TimSoethout/goodwe-sems-home-assistant but altered to use the SEMS API.
 API adaption by hesselonline, heavily inspired by https://github.com/markruys/gw2pvo.
-Adapted furthermore using MQTT messages using HA-discovery to create separate sensors.
+Adapted furthermore by bouwew, using MQTT messages using HA-discovery to create separate sensors.

 NOTE: this component requires an MQTT-broker to be present in your network.
 There is one available in the Hassio Official Add-ons.

-Installation of this component is done by copying the files ```__init__.py``` and manifest.json files to the [homeassistant_config]/custom_components/sems folder.
+Installation of this component is done by copying the files ```__init__.py``` and manifest.json to the [homeassistant_config]/custom_components/sems2mqtt folder.

 In configuration.yaml add the custom_component as follows:
 ```